 Test automation and cloud

-The speed of Test automation process is accelerated with the help of cloud, which also speeds up software delivery and enables scaling up or down of resources at any time.
+The speed of the Test automation process is accelerated with the help of the cloud, which also speeds up software delivery and enables scaling up or down of resources at any time.
 Cloud testing also facilitates iterative deployment, wherein new code is deployed faster than ever.

 Cloud computing, in addition, enables organizations to align automation with resource capacity.
 Companies must, however, ensure that this capacity satisfies their business demands to strike the balance between optimal workload and overall cost.